waysome/libreset/CONTRIBUTING.md

 If something was not mentioned here, have a look at [this](https://www.kernel.org/doc/Documentation/SubmittingPatches), we want to orientate on this kernel styleguide on how to submit patches.

+If you want to contribute without writing code, testing or writing documentation, feel free to order us some pizza.